 - Add alcohol

-Fill the base of your rig with 99% isopropyl, or rubbing, alcohol.
+Fill the base of your rig with 99% isopropyl alcohol, aka rubbing alcohol.
 If a deeper cleaning is needed, first add coarse sea salt until it covers the bottom of the base.

 Once you've cleared the reclaim from your rig and nail, rinse them thoroughly with warm water.
 Lightly shake the rig as you rinse to wash away the remaining reclaim.